Siirry suoraan sisältöön

 Successes:

-- The Energy Renaissance Team has promoted the energy efficiency of housing companies.
+• The energy advice service for housing companies has promoted the energy efficiency of housing companies.

 Areas for development: